ggorlen/rene/README.md

 - `array_of_zeros(*dimensions)` (alias: `table_of_zeros`): although this array is zero-initialized, it's a very good idea to write loops to initialize it explicitly.
 - `array_from_iterable(it)`: converts an iterable to a 1-indexable iterable.
 You won't need to call this.
 The transpiler will insert calls for you on any `Array` parameters to make them 1-indexed NumPy arrays.
 Currently, Rene doesn't generate code to stop you from illegally hitting index 0 on these parameters since it's the same structure as your arrays/tables, so take care.

 Rene will translate any iterable parameters, including strings, into `np.array`s.
-Your parameters will pretty much always be `Int`s and `Array`s.
-Rene does support plain strings but they're not 1-indexed and should only be used for debugging rather than DP logic.
+Your parameters will be either `Int`s or `Array`s.
+Rene does support plain strings but they're not 1-indexed.
+You could call `s = array_from_iterable(s)` but strings are mainly intended for debugging rather than DP logic.

 ## Usage

 ### Dependencies

-Python 3, [Lark](https://github.com/lark-parser/lark) and [NumPy](https://numpy.org) (`pip install lark-parser numpy`), then `git clone` this repo.
+Python 3, [Lark](https://github.com/lark-parser/lark) and [NumPy](https://numpy.org). `pip install lark-parser numpy` and download or clone this repo.

 ### To stdout